-Join leading surgeons in São Paulo, June 4–6, 2026, as expertise converges and ideas evolve the future of minimally invasive orthognathic surgery.
+Leading surgeons came together in São Paulo, June 4–6, 2026, where expertise converged and ideas evolved the future of minimally invasive orthognathic surgery.

-The MIOS Meeting 2026 will take place in São Paulo on June 5th and 6th, bringing together a highly selected group of oral and maxillofacial surgeons focused on minimally invasive orthognathic surgery, facial aesthetics, digital planning, and patient-specific solutions.
+The MIOS Meeting 2026 took place in São Paulo on June 5th and 6th, bringing together a highly selected group of oral and maxillofacial surgeons focused on minimally invasive orthognathic surgery, facial aesthetics, digital planning, and patient-specific solutions.

-Experience two days of insight, innovation, and surgical excellence designed to elevate your practice.
+We had two days of insight, innovation, and surgical excellence designed to elevate our attendees practice.

-Attendance is intentionally limited to 300 pax to foster meaningful interaction, open discussion, and direct access to internationally recognized experts.
+Attendance was intentionally limited to 250 pax to foster meaningful interactions, open discussions, and direct access to internationally recognized experts.

-Discover the latest breakthroughs in minimally invasive orthognathic surgery, presented by leading experts.
+The latest breakthroughs in minimally invasive orthognathic surgery were presented by leading experts.

-Like MIOS Meeting, Conecta Expo Center is a space created to inspire, connect, and transform.
+Like MIOS Meeting, Conecta Expo Center was the space selected to inspire, connect, and transform.

-Located in São Paulo, the center brings together high-standard facilities, technology, and carefully designed environments to provide unique experiences in events, education, and business.
+Located in São Paulo, the center offered high-standard facilities, technology, and carefully designed environments to provide a unique experience overall.

 Day 1 – June 5th07:00 – 08:00 | Registration